samldr/personal-site/README.md

-This is version 4 of my personal site which unforunately had to be made with React.
-It uses Latex.css for the styling.
+This is v4 of my personal site, built with React.js and LaTeX.css